travis-ci/docs-travis-ci-com/user/sonarcloud.md

 ## Inspecting code with the SonarQube Scanner

 Before inspecting your code, you need to:
+1. Go to https://sonarcloud.io/, login with your GitHub account and enable the Sonar scan in your repository;

-1. [Create a user authentication token](https://sonarcloud.io/account/security) for your account on SonarCloud.
+2. After enable Sonar scan, following the steps and [Create a user authentication token](https://sonarcloud.io/account/security) called __SONAR_TOKEN__ for your account on SonarCloud;
+3. Copy the generated value for __SONAR_TOKEN__ and go to Travis-ci:

-2. [Encrypt this token](/user/encryption-keys/#Usage) `travis encrypt abcdef0123456789` or define `SONAR_TOKEN` in your [Repository Settings](/user/environment-variables/#Defining-Variables-in-Repository-Settings)
+    3.1 Now you can [Encrypt this token](/user/encryption-keys/#Usage) using travis encrypt like: `travis encrypt abcdef0123456789`

+    3.2 Or define _Environment Variables_ called __SONAR_TOKEN__ in your Travis-ci [Repository Settings](/user/environment-variables/#Defining-Variables-in-Repository-Settings).

-3. [Find which SonarCloud.io organization](https://sonarcloud.io/account/organizations) you want to push your project on and get its key
+4. [Find which SonarCloud.io organization](https://sonarcloud.io/account/organizations) you want to push your project on and get its key
-4. Create a `sonar-project.properties` file for your project (see the [documentation](http://redirect.sonarsource.com/doc/install-configure-scanner.html)).

 Then add the following lines to your `.travis.yml` file to trigger the analysis:

+For encrypted Token:
 ```yaml
 addons:
   sonarcloud: